dkpro/dkpro-jwpl/dkpro-jwpl-api/README.md

 Wikipedia wiki = new Wikipedia(dbConfig);
 ```

-Populate the settings **before** the first `new Wikipedia(config)` for a given
+Populate the settings **before** the first `new Wikipedia(config)` for a given database
-language/host/database combination: session factories are cached JVM-wide and built only once per
+configuration: session factories are cached JVM-wide and built only once per configuration.
+The
-combination.
+cache key is derived from the connection-affecting values -- language, host, database, JDBC url,
+driver, user and password -- so two configurations differing in any of them get their own factory.
+The Hibernate settings bag above is deliberately *not* part of that key.

 ## Persistence